ElijahKotyluk/nuxt-cjs-adding-products/README.md

-# Adding products in a catalogue with Nuxt.js and Commerce.js
+# Adding products to a cart with Nuxt.js and Commerce.js

-This guide illustrates how to create a cart and add products to your cart using Nuxt.
+This guide illustrates how to create a cart and add products to a cart using Nuxt.

 [Live Demo](https://cjs-adding-products.herokuapp.com/)